bjarnet3/Nanny-Now/README.md

 Uke 14: (Criminal Aliens & Cognitive Dissonance)
 - [x] Nanny Now - Send Request «DatePicker» - Part 1
 Summary:
-- self.requests.count == self.totalRequests - 1 <—This was the solution for tableView and reloadData
+- self.requests.count == self.totalRequests - 1 <— This was the solution for tableView and reloadData
 - Assert() =  Crash if not true (Debugging)
 - switch (can be used on most types,, even string)
 - enum MemosMenu { case kebab(size: Int) case pizza(String)  }
 - switch menuItem { case .kebab(let size: print() case .pizza(let pizzaName): print() }
 «Multiple inheritance» with protocols
-- CountableRange implements many protocols …
-- Sequence - makeIterator (and thus supports for in)
-- Collection - subscripting (i.e. []) index(offsetBy:), index(of:), etc.
-- Array already implements these protocols
 - Dictionary is also a Collection, as is Set and String
 - Equatable protocol, to match objects together